lokalise/i18n-ally-jetbrains-docs/source-code/_includes/preferences_arguments_template.md

 If there are no variables in the string, then nothing would be added.

-List will be replaced with an indexed short syntax array if there are any placeholders detected:
+List will be replaced with an array if there are any placeholders detected:
 `{{ include.example_list }}`.

 In language files the ordered placeholder syntax `{0}, {1}` will be enforced.